 There was a great deal of focus on Google’s RankBrain, particularly around how it’s the third most important search ranking factor behind links and content.
 For those of you who are not familiar with Google’s RankBrain, it’s essentially an algorithm that creates algorithms.
 In his keynote, Google’s Gary Illyes explained that you cannot optimize or do SEO for RankBrain since there are no “scores.”
 He also pointed out that long-tail search and keyword permutations become less necessary as the RankBrain algorithm develops and becomes more intelligent, arriving at user search intent with less inputs.

-Google’s Accelerated Mobile Pages (AMP) were another hot topic.
+Google’s Accelerated Mobile Pages (AMP) were another hot topic at #SMX Advanced 2016.
 When Illyes was asked to tell SEOs something they should prepare for in the upcoming year, he said AMP is going to be so big that SEOs and webmasters need to think now about how to get ready for it.
-Rudy Galfi, AMP Product Manager at Google, discussed the historical issues associated with viewing content on mobile devices: slow loading pages, unresponsive page scrolling, and content shifting on screen.
+Rudy Galfi, AMP Product Manager at Google, discussed the historical issues associated with online customer engagement on mobile devices: slow loading pages, unresponsive page scrolling, and content shifting on screen.
 These pain points were the framework for enhancing mobile content experiences with AMP technology, which begins and ends with languages we’re already familiar with (HTML 5, JS, CSS3, & Caching).
-Galfi also shared some of AMPs main goals: to make mobile content pages fast, easy to implement, and better monetized and to embrace the open web.
+Galfi also shared some of AMPs main goals.
+These included making mobile content pages fast, easy to implement, and better monetized and to embrace the open web.